natecostello/van_two_point_oh/van/electrical/wire_sizing/wire_sizing.md

 # Main DC Distribution Wiring

 ## Battery to Positive Bus
-TLDR: Per the main contactor instruction manual, we must use 0000 to obtain adequate continuous ampacity.
+**TLDR: Per limits on the battery switch and (maybe) the main contactor, we must use 4/0 cable or larger busbar to obtain continuous ampacity of 300A, enough to cover our max charging case.
+We'll use a 300A Class T fuse which will provide cable and component protection and ride through the 2 minute overload max discharge case.**

 Maximum theoritical/ideal charging current is 280A as limited by the BMS (322A is full capacity of all sources).
 Round trip wire length is approximately 3 ft.
 Wire size is limited by ampacity, not voltage drop.
 Minimum wire size is 00 AWG.